makerdao/community/governance/polls/Add GUNIV3DAIUSDC1 as a new Vault Type - September 13, 2021.md

 ## Review

-This poll allows the MakerDAO governance community to signal their support or opposition to adding GUNIV3DAIUSDC1-A (Gelato) as a new vault type in the Maker Protocol with the parameters below:
+This poll allows the MakerDAO governance community to signal their support or opposition to adding GUNIV3DAIUSDC1-A (Gelato DAI-USDC) as a new vault type in the Maker Protocol with the parameters below:

 ### Initial Collateral Parameters